Wonderland station: M.T.A. and MBTA

 The Wonderland Blue Line terminus station has been in mostly continuous operation since 1954; however, service has been interrupted several times due to weather and construction.
 It was closed for flood damage from February 6 to March 13, 1978, after the Blizzard of 1978, and from June 24 to September 10, 1983, for track work between Wonderland and Orient Heights.
 Modernization and platform lengthening work at Wonderland, which included ramps for accessibility, began in August 1988.
-Wonderland was the third Blue Line station to be made accessible (after Suffolk Downs in 1984 and State eastbound in 1987).
+Wonderland was the third Blue Line station to be made accessible (after Suffolk Downs in 1984 and eastbound in 1987).

 Wonderland was closed for approximately one year starting on June 25, 1994, as the station was rebuilt along with Suffolk Downs, Revere Beach and Beachmont stations as part of the Blue Line Modernization Program.
 Blue Line service temporarily ended at Orient Heights and buses served the closed stations during project.
 Wonderland station was largely rebuilt at a cost of $9 million; it reopened along with the other stations on June 24, 1995.
 The station was closed while additional platform repair work was performed from June 21 to July 3, 2008.
 Wonderland station was the eponymous destination of the main characters 1998 film Next Stop Wonderland.